heal your relationship with yourself

 in Tampa and throughout FL

-You wake up each morning feeling like something is holding you back.
 You struggle with negative thoughts about yourself and feel unworthy and hopeless.
 You find yourself feeling jealous of other people who exude confidence and wish that you could just feel better about who you are.
 You had a picture of how your life might turn out but it didn’t quite end up the way you had hoped.

 You’ve tried to find ways to feel better - you have read the self help books, listened to podcasts, and tried to put a “positive spin” on things.
 You might have even seen other therapists and tried to explore some of these thoughts with little result.
 What’s even more frustrating is that you can’t quite put your finger on what is making you feel this way - it often presents as an overwhelming sense of dread or sadness or leaves you feeling anxious without being able to touch on what is making you feel that way.